chrisparsons83/chris-parsons.com/src/jeopardy.md

 Fun notes:

 - I have no idea why I went dressier this episode.
 - I almost went true daily double for $10k, and got spooked by muskellunge.
 I talked myself out of it, and I knew exactly what an archaeopteryx was, which is why I sounded annoyed.
+I was, indeed, annoyed.
 - Matt asked me if I wanted to go out drinking after the last episode taped since we both had all of the sudden won a fair amount of money.
 I was 20 so I had to pass.
 Matt, if somehow you ever read this, I would 100% go drinking with you now.
 You name the place and bar.

 [J!
 Archive](https://www.j-archive.com/showgame.php?game_id=3267)